sky4git/docker/README.md

 Create a local ecs-params.yml file to configure local values for your AWS account values.
 Check ecs-params.sample.yml file and use it as an template.

+## SSM parameters
+You will need to create following SSM paramter to refer that into the buildspec:
+1. account_id: your account Id
+2. ECSStackDBName: database name for wordpress
+3. MasterUsername: for database username
+4. MasterUserPassword: for database user password